jennjwang/swe-prod-recorder/README.md

 ## Requirements

-- macOS 12 or later
+- macOS 12 or later, or Linux (X11).
+On Linux the recorder defaults to capturing all monitors (`--all`).
-- System permissions:
+- macOS system permissions:
   - Screen Recording permission for your terminal
   - Accessibility permission for keyboard/mouse monitoring
   - Grant these in: System Settings → Privacy & Security